jeduardobras/sy-epc-ccs-2024-113-ld-full-stack-coding-challenge/README.md

 ### 4.1 Evaluation of Your Submission
 Please note that we will evaluate your submission based on the following aspects, ordered by importance (most important first).
-1. Functionality: Does the provided solution work?
+1. Functionality and UX: Does the provided solution work?
 Does it correctly do what was asked?
+Does it do so with good usability (i.e. does it provide a good user experience)?
 2. Code Quality: Is the code clean, readable, and maintainable?
 Are best practices followed?
 3. Performance: Is the solution scalable?
 How performant does it work for complex datasets?